CHELSEA EYE £80M VILLA STAR IN MAJOR TRANSFER DEVELOPMENT

 Chelsea have made Aston Villa's Morgan Rogers a "priority target for 2026," reports TeamTalk.
 The Blues lead Liverpool, Spurs, and PSG for the £80m-rated midfielder after his stunning goal against Tottenham.

 Rogers has apparently been named a "priority target for 2026" by Chelsea's recruitment office, who see him as a long-term signing who can have an impact on the Premier League and Champions League in the years to come.
-"Chelsea are leading three other large clubs in the competition," according to TeamTalk, with Tottenham Hotspur, Paris Saint-Germain, and Liverpool all showing a great deal of interest.
+"Chelsea is leading three other large clubs in the competition," according to TeamTalk, with Tottenham Hotspur, Paris Saint-Germain, and Liverpool all showing a great deal of interest.

 Under Enzo Maresca, the Blues' long-term goal remains to cultivate top-tier young players, and Rogers is a wonderful fit for that plan.
 His combination of technical accuracy, athleticism, and direct running has drawn attention around Europe.
 He made an impression at Middlesbrough before adjusting to life in the Premier League with ease.